ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 5. To save space/resources, remove the container using `podman rm hello-world-container`

 ## Creating a container using Dockerfiles stored in a GitHub Repository
-1. First clone the GitHub repository to your computer using `git clone REPOSITORY`.
+1. First, clone the GitHub repository to your computer using `git clone REPOSITORY`.
 For this example, we'll be cloning the CSE [course-support repository](https://github.com/ucrcsedept/course-support.git).
->Note: Git is typically preinstaleld on Macs.
-You can verify that it is installed by running `git --version` in the terminal. if it is not installed, refer to the guide below.
+>Note: Git is typically preinstalled on Macs.
+You can verify that it is installed by running `git --version` in the terminal.
+If it is not installed, refer to the guide below.

 <details>
 <summary>Installing Git</summary>

-1. If you don't have Git installed on your device, runnign `git --version` may have prompted you to install Git.
-In this scenario, simply follow along the instructions
+1. If you don't have Git installed on your device, running `git --version` may have prompted you to install Git.
+In this scenario, follow the instructions given to you in the terminal.

 </details>

 2. In the terminal, navigate to the repository using `cd DIRECTORY`.
 3. Navigate to the course directory you want to create a container for inside the `containers` folder.
 For this example, we'll use `cs100`.
-4. Now that we're in the `cs100` folder (or whichever class you chose) we can use either `podman build` or `podman-compose` to build an image using the files located inside the current directory.
+4. Now that we're in the `cs100` folder (or whichever class you chose), we can use either `podman build` or `podman-compose` to build an image using the files inside the current directory.
 	<details>
 	<summary>podman build</summary>